-This Gift Agreement (Agreement), effective as of (Effective Date ), is made and entered into between , (Donor Name) whose address is (Donor Address) and Piedmont Community College (PCC).
-Based upon the provisions listed below, and in consideration of the mutual promises and benefits, the parties agree as follows:
+This Gi Gift Agreement (Agreement), effective as of (Effective Date), is made and entered into be to between, (Donor Name) whose address is (Dono r Address) and d Piedmont Community College (PCC).
+Based upor the pro rovisions listed below, and in conside ration of the m nutual promises and benefits, the parties agree as follows vs: PROVISI ons The Do onor wishes to make a charitable gift to PCC for the use and benefit of the College as set forth in this Agreen ement. dation (PCC Foundation) accept this gift, subject to the ter erms and conditions set forth in this A greement.
+AGREEM IENT 1.
+Gift.
+The Donor hereby pledges to PCC the follov ving gift: (Gift Amount).
+2. ledge that will be paid to the PCC Foundation over ears).
+Payments in support of this pledge will begin immediately upon the execution of this Agreeme nt with an initial payment of \$ and wi continue thereafter according to th hedule: Amount of payment by Donor Due Date

-PROVISIONS

-The Donor wishes to make a charitable gift to PCC for the use and benefit of the College as set forth in this Agreement.

-The College and the Piedmont Community College Foundation (PCC Foundation) accept this gift, subject to the terms and conditions set forth in this Agreement.

-AGREEMENT

-- 2. Payment of the Gift.
-The Gift is an irrevocable pledge that will be paid to the PCC Foundation over a period of \\\\\\ years (not to exceed three years).
-Payments in support of this pledge will begin immediately upon the execution of this Agreement with an initial payment of \$\\\\\\ and will continue thereafter according to the following schedule:

-Amount of payment by Donor Due Date

-\$

-\$

-\$

-\$

-\$

-The Donor may accelerate the payment of any or all of this pledge at any time at the Donor's discretion so long as the cumulative total of all gift payments meets the foregoing schedule.
+\$ \$ \$ \$ \$ The Donor may accelerate the pay ment of any or all this pledge at any time at the Donor's discretion so long as the cumulation ve total of all g ift payments meets the foregoing schedule.
 Payments will be paid by the Donor to the PCC Foundation via check, electronic funds transfer, stocks or other securities, or other methods acceptable to the Donor and the College.

-- 3. Use of the Gift.
-The Gift will be used \\\\\ - Acknowledgment.
-In consideration for the Gift, the College and PCC Foundation will acknowledge the Gift by naming the
+Ackno owledgment.
+In consideration for the Gift, the PCC Foundation will acknowledg

+Gift by y naming the

-(area or location to be named, including the facility to which it belongs)
+(area or location to be named, including the facility to which it belongs).
+The name of t

-The new name of this area or location, marked by a plaque, will be \\\\\\
+area o or location will be

-(official name)
+(official name) and will be recognized in

 - 5. Termination of Naming.
-As stated in PCC Policy 8.4 (Naming Rights), in the unlikely event the PCC Board of Trustees determines in its sole reasonable and good faith opinion that circumstances have changed such that the Donor's naming rights would adversely impact the reputation, image, mission or integrity of PCC, the PCC President, in consultation with the PCC Board of Trustees and the Vice President, Advancement & Communications, may, without recourse and without obligation to return any gifts received, exercise its right to remove the name from the property facilities. - 6.
+As stated in PCC Policy 8.4 (Naming Rights), in the unlikely event the PCC Board of Trustees determines in its sole reasonable and good faith opinion that circumstances have changed such that the Donor's naming rights would adversely impact the reputation, image, mission or integrity of PCC, the PCC President, in consultation with the PCC Board of Trustees and the Executive Director, PCC Foundation, may, without recourse and without obligation to return any gifts received, exercise its right to revoke the use of the name and remove the name from the property facilities. - 6.
 Modification of Naming.
-The naming of physical entities is intended to be in place for the life of the specific space.
-If, in the determination of the PCC Board of Trustees and the PCC Foundation Board of Directors, circumstances change so that the purpose for which the physical entity was established is significantly altered or if the physical entity is no longer needed or habitable, the PCC President, in consultation with the PCC Board of Trustees, the PCC Foundation Board of Directors, and the Donor, if possible, will determine an appropriate way to recognize the Donor's naming gift in perpetuity.

-- 7. Publicity.
-For purposes of publicizing the gift and the naming, PCC requests the right to photograph the Donor and use the names and images of the Donor in photographic, audiovisual, digital or any other form of medium (the Media Materials) and to use, reproduce, distribute, exhibit, and publish the Media Materials in any manner and in whole or in part, including in brochures, website postings, informational and marketing materials, and reports and publications describing College's development and business activities. - 11.
-Naming Committee Approval.
-This Agreement and the recognition and naming provided for in this agreement are subject to the approval by the Executive Committee of the Foundation Board of Directors, Board of Trustees, and Vice President, Advancement & Communications.
+The naming of assets is intended to be in place for its useful life.
+Should the asset be significantly altered, the Piedmont Community College Board of Trustees will determine an appropriate way to recognize the donor's naming gift upon recommendation by the College President. - Publicity.
+For purposes of publicizing1the gift and the naming, PCC requests the right to photograph the Donor and use the names and images of the Donor in photographic, audiovisual, digital or any other form of medium (the Media Materials) and to use, reproduce, distribute, exhibit, and publish the Media Materials in any manner and in whole or in part., including in brochures, website postings, informational and marketing materials, and reports and publications describing College's development and business activities. - Approval.-The Piedmont Community College Board of Trustees shall have final approval for all significant naming rights at the College upon recommendation by the College President.